 Gregorio Borgia / Pool via AP

-Pope Francis caresses a child at the Serafico Institute for disabled children in Assisi.
+Pope Francis caresses a child during his visit at the Serafico Insitiute for disabled children in Assisi, Italy, on Friday.

 Speaking from the spot where St. Francis is said to have undressed to show his modesty and reverence to Christ, Francis called on the church to “undress” and “divest ourselves of worldliness,” which he said leads to vanity, arrogance and pride and is the "cancer of society and the enemy of Christ."